-The Beehive is our specially designed on site resource provision available from reception until the end of Keystage 1.
+The Beehive is our on site classroom provision available from reception until the end of Keystage 1.

-The Beehive can accommodate up to 8 children and provides support for those, who without individual support, are unlikely to make progress in their learning and will struggle to take part in whole school mainstream school life.
+The Beehive can accommodate up to 10 children and provides extra support for those, who without individual support, are less likely to make progress in their learning and may struggle to take part in whole school life.

 In time, it is expected they will be able to attend most of their mainstream lessons following Beehive intervention, however this will always be reviewed in the best interest of the child.

-The Beehive offers highly specialised support provided by one class teacher Mrs Berry and one teaching assistant Miss Kelly.
+The Beehive offers highly targeted support provided by one class teacher Miss Clarke (HLTA) and two teaching assistant Miss Kelly and Miss Abdul.
 The children participate in a range of core subject activities, and also those requested as part of any Education, health care requirments or SEN early intervention pathways that can be met within a mainstream setting.